SvetlozarKalchev/Scribo/README.md

 You specify the allowed Events in the CONFIG, since each event gets logged to a different file.
 # API
-####Scribo.logEvent(eventName, callback);
+####Scribo.logEvent(eventName, message, saveable, callback);
-    Outputs -> 00:00:00 HTTP request to /
-    Callback optional.
+This outputs:

+    date time | eventName : message

+Event name and message must be strings.
+Saveable must be a boolean and indicates if the event should be written to its corresponding log file or nor.
+Callback is optional.

 ####Scribo.startBench(eventName);
-    Returns an object with the current time.
+    Returns an object with the current time which serves as benchmark start.

 ####Scribo.endBench(eventStart, loggable, callback)
     Calculates the elapsed time.
-If loggable is set to TRUE, saves the result.
+If loggable is set to TRUE, saves the result to the benchmark's corresponding log file.

 # Examples

 You log an event like that:

     http.createServer(function onRequest(req, res) {
-      Scribo.logEvent('HTTP Request', 'message goes here');
+      Scribo.logEvent('event name', 'message', false);
       // Request handling...
     });